China's Sina Weibo reverses gay content clean-up after outcry

 It was unclear whether Sina’s measure was a direct result of a censorship directive from the government or an initiative taken by the company itself.
 Sina did not respond to a request for comment.

-The official People’s Daily newspaper of the ruling Communist Party on Sunday encouraged tolerance towards gay people, but added that “vulgar” content must be removed regardless of sexual orientation.
+The official People’s Daily newspaper of the ruling Communist Party on Sunday encouraged tolerance toward gay people, but added that “vulgar” content must be removed regardless of sexual orientation.

 Chinese LGBT advocates hope to promote gay rights by educating society about sexual preferences and pushing back against traditional pressures to marry and have children.